The Siamese Twin Mystery: Literary significance and criticism

-The character of Ellery Queen and the more-or-less locked room mystery were probably initially suggested by the novels featuring detective Philo Vance by S.S.
-Van Dine, which were very popular at the time.
-At this point in time, however, Van Dine's sales were dropping and Queen's were beginning to rise.
 This novel was the seventh in a long series of novels featuring Ellery Queen, the first nine containing a nationality in the title.

 The introduction to this novel contained a detail which is now not considered part of the Ellery Queen canon.
 The introduction is written as by the anonymous "J.J.
 McC.", a friend of the Queens.
 Other details of the lives of the fictional Queen family contained in earlier introductions have now disappeared and are never mentioned again; the introductory device of "J.J.
 McC." lasts only through the tenth novel, Halfway House, then vanishes (though J.J. appears onstage in Face to Face in 1967).

 The "nationality" mysteries had the unusual feature of a "Challenge to the Reader" just before the ending is revealed—the novel breaks the fourth wall and speaks directly to the reader, stating that all essential facts have been revealed and the solution to the mystery is now possible.
-The first paperback edition of this novel does not contain such a challenge, possibly because World War II paper restrictions in the United States meant that all unessential material must be trimmed.
+This novel is the only one of the nationality title mysteries by Ellery Queen books that does not contain such a challenge, as explained in the introduction to the subsequent novel, where the author admits to having forgotten it.